trevorsandy/lpub3d/tools/docs/README.txt

  * Open model file using drag and drop.
 Note that only one file at a time can be opened so dragging and dropping multiple files will only open the first file in in the list of selected files.
 Fix: Page movable and selectable in the graphics scene (r849)
  * Page is now fixed and cannot be selected within the graphics scene.
+Fix: The step number is slightly off of the page when using default settings (r849)
+ * Page header and footer width is now matched with the size and orientation of the displayed page.
+One can also change the "Relative To" settings from header/footer to page using the context menu/Move Step Number dialogue.

 LPub3D 2.0.15.846.2